 Arts Umbrella is a non-profit centre for arts education, where young artists ages 2–22 years old cultivate their creativity in Dance, Theatre, and Art and Design.
 Started in 1979 by 5 artists with 45 students, Arts Umbrella believes that when kids connect with the arts, they gain self-confidence, develop self-discipline, and discover creative expression—qualities they carry with them for life.
 With four locations in Vancouver and donor-funded programs at schools and community centres, Arts Umbrella reaches 24,000 students every year, with nearly 81% participating at little to no cost.

 In 1982, John Singleton founded SR with a vision to create a firm that shines for its expertise in construction and infrastructure law.
-As Managing Partner, John has acted as counsel in many precedent-setting cases and is consistently recognized as a leader in the construction legal field.
+As Chair, John has acted as counsel in many precedent-setting cases and is consistently recognized as a leader in the construction legal field.
 An arts lover and collector, John has been involved with Arts Umbrella for over 35 years, first as a donor, then as a Board member and advisor, and now as a special advisor on the Building Committee as legal advisor of the construction of Arts Umbrella’s new home at 1400 Johnston Street, in the iconic South Building of the former Emily Carr University of Art + Design.
 Alongside his wife, Brenda Mendieta, John is an avid participant in Splash, Arts Umbrella’s annual art auction and gala, as well as the Nicola Wealth Invitational, one of Vancouver’s premier charity golf tournaments, with all proceeds supporting equitable access to arts education for young people.

 “It is so important to have individuals such as John involved in Arts Umbrella.
 His integrity, incredible advice and support, and of course his delightful sense of humour, continues to help set the course for the continued success of the organization.
 He is indeed an inspiration and a true friend.”